21 Important Things to Do Before an International Trip

 … and compare it to not only the airline you’re flying with to reach your initial destination, but also any other airlines you’re flying for different legs of your trip, as well.

-For example, if you fly from New York to Paris with Delta but are flying from Paris to Rome with Ryanair, make sure your luggage meets Ryanair’s requirements as well to avoid a headache later in your trip.
+For example, if you fly from New York to Paris with Delta but are flying from Paris to Rome with Ryanair, make sure your luggage meets Ryanair’s requirements as well to avoid a big headache later in your trip.

 Kate Storm wearing a brown coat and blue backpack, looking up at a departures board in an airport.
 Her purse holds some of her long haul flight essentials!